Skip to main content

 Test view allows a simple interface to play with sample data and verify configurations.

-Test FunctionFunctionality to test, can be a Task, Pipeline or Rule.
+Test FunctionStringThe functionality to test.
+Can be a Task, Pipeline, Rule, or PDL.